maiziezhoulab/FocalSV/README.md

 # Large INDEL detection
 ## Step 0: Define target regions

-If you already have interested target regions, you can skip this step and go to step 1, otherwise, you need to run this step to detect potential SV regions.
+If you already have target regions of interest, you can skip this step and proceed directly to Step 1.
+Otherwise, run this step to automatically detect potential SV regions.

 ### Parameters